sebastiengunther/EasyTableTooltip/README.md

       > Note that if the `Width` is too small for the text, then the text will go on the line
       <br/>

-5. Finally, you can quit edit mode and put your mouse on the Qlik table column title
+5. Finally, you can quit the edit mode and put your mouse on the Qlik table column title

 <br/>